pluralsh/polly/docs/liquid-filters.md

 Unconditionally returns an empty string and an error with the specified text.
 This is useful in scenarios where other conditionals have determined that template rendering should fail.

+_Parameters_:

+- Error message

+_Example_: `fail "Please accept the end user license agreement"`

 _Implementation_: `github.com/Masterminds/sprig/v3.init.func26`

 ##  `first`
 Returns head item on a list.

+_Parameters_:

+- List

 _Implementation_: `github.com/Masterminds/sprig/v3.first`

 ##  `float64`
-Converts to a `float64`.
+Converts to a `float64`

+_Parameters_:

+- Value to convert, it can be for example an integer or a string

 _Implementation_: `github.com/Masterminds/sprig/v3.toFloat64`

 ##  `floor`
-Returns the greatest float value greater than or equal to input value. `floor 123.9999` will return `123.0`.
+Returns the greatest float value greater than or equal to input value.

+_Parameters_:

+- Input value

+_Example_: `floor 123.9999` will return `123.0`

 _Implementation_: `github.com/Masterminds/sprig/v3.floor`